Eurovision Song Contest 2006: Presenters

 The hosts, Maria Menounos and Sakis Rouvas.

-After Greece's win, several websites claimed to know that Alexandra Pascalidou would be co-host the 2006 contest, together with the Greek-French journalist and entertainer Nikos Aliagas, but these speculations were untrue.
+After Greece's win, several websites claimed to know that Alexandra Pascalidou would be co-hosting the 2006 contest, together with the Greek-French journalist and entertainer Nikos Aliagas, but these speculations were untrue.

 Initially, ERT asked Sakis Rouvas to represent again Greece in Athens, an offer which he didn't accept.
-With the Greek broadcaster wanting Rouvas' involvement in the contest, they offered him to be one of the hosts of the contest, where he accepted.
+With the Greek broadcaster wanting Rouvas' involvement in the contest, they instead asked him to be one of the hosts of the contest, to which he agreed.

-Between the names that were rumored for the female host, included Greek Canadian actress Nia Vardalos, Greek social entrepreneur and philanthropist Elizabeth Filippouli, Greek American actress Jennifer Aniston, and the winner, Helena Paparizou.
+Among the names that were rumored for the female host included Greek Canadian actress Nia Vardalos, Greek social entrepreneur and philanthropist Elizabeth Filippouli, Greek American actress Jennifer Aniston, and the winner, Helena Paparizou.
 After a lot of speculations, ERT announced on 7 March 2006 that Greek American television personality Maria Menounos would be the hostess of the contest.

 Menounos and Rouvas also hosted the allocation draw on 21 March 2006, in order to determine the running order for the semi-final, the grand final and – for the first time in the history of the contest – the voting order.
-The "Welcome to the Party" opening ceremony was hosted by actress Zeta Makrypoulia and actor/screenwriter of the show, Giorgos Kapoutzidis, while Ioanna Papanikolopoulou was moderating the press conferences.
+The "Welcome to the Party" opening ceremony was hosted by actress Zeta Makrypoulia and actor/screenwriter of the show, Giorgos Kapoutzidis, while Ioanna Papanikolopoulou moderated the press conferences.

 Contest overview

 Semi-final

-The semi-final was held on 18 May 2006 at 21:00 (CET).
+The semi-final was held on 18 May 2006 at 22:00 EEST (21:00 CEST).
 23 countries performed and all 37 participants and Serbia (as a part of Serbia and Montenegro) voted.
+The highlighted countries qualified for the final.

 The semi-final opened with a medley of former Eurovision songs performed by Greek gods: "Welcome to the Party" by Anna Vissi (runner-up at the ') performed by the Muses, "Nel blu, dipinto di blu" by Domenico Modugno performed by Zeus, "L'amour est bleu" by Vicky Leandros performed by Poseidon, "Save Your Kisses for Me" by Brotherhood of Man performed by Hermes, "Making Your Mind Up" by Bucks Fizz performed by Athena, "A-Ba-Ni-Bi" by Izhar Cohen & The Alphabeta performed by Hephaestus, "Dschinghis Khan" by Dschinghis Khan performed by Ares, "Diva" by Dana International performed by Aphrodite, "Waterloo" by ABBA performed by the Charites, "Wild Dances" by Ruslana performed by Artemis and "My Number One" by Helena Paparizou performed by the ensemble cast of the Greek gods.
 In addition, the hosts Maria Menounos and Sakis Rouvas sang "Love Shine a Light" by Katrina and the Waves.

 The voting lines for the semi-final were opened by Emilia Tsoulfa (2004 Summer Olympics gold medalist at 470 class sailing representing Greece) and Dimosthenis Tampakos (Greek gymnast and Olympic gold medalist).

 The interval act of the semi-final began with the English cover of the song "S'eho Erotefthi", performed as "I'm In Love With You" by the host Sakis Rouvas.
 A folkloric ballet composed by Dimitris Papadimitriou and choreographed by Fokas Evangelinos followed, using traditional Greek music and dances, with the pan flute as a conducting element.